• Email :- secretariat@yogaiya.in

 MoS I/C, Ministry of Ayush

-Shri Vidyut Jamwal
+Shri Vidyut Jammwal

 Actor & Martial Artiste, IYA’s Ambassador for Youth IDY 2026